rodaibrahim/portfolio/README.md

 - This project helped me improve my skills in data handling, file processing, and object-oriented design.

 📈 Outcome:
-Gained insights into seasonal changes in traveler arrivals, helping to predict future trends for tourism-related businesses in New Zealand.
+The analysis provided insights into seasonal changes in traveler arrivals, demonstrating how such data could be used to predict future trends for tourism-related businesses in New Zealand.
 This can assist organizations in better targeting their marketing strategies and optimizing resource allocation.

 📂 **Repository**: [NZ-Resident Traveller Arrivals Analysis](https://github.com/rodaibrahim/portfolio/blob/main/NZ-Resident%20Traveller%20Arrivals%20Analysis.ipynb)